 - Plan Participant's name, Plan ID Number and the Plan Number as shown on the ID card.
-If the claim is for a dependent, identify that individual in the same fashion as you did on your enrollment form. - Have all charges presented on an original itemized bill listing dates of service, type of service and the charge for each service as rendered, including the provider's name, address, telephone number, and tax identification number. - Have the attending physician identify the diagnosis for which treatment was rendered on the bill.
+If the claim is for a dependent, identify that individual in the same fashion as you did on your enrollment form. - Have all charges presented on an original itemized bill listing dates of service, type of service and the charge for each service as rendered, including the provider's name, address, telephone number, and tax identification number. - Have the attending physician identify the diagnosis for which treatment was rendered on the bill. - If the claim is the result of an accident, please give date, place, and cause of accident, and a completed Accident Detail Form available from the Claims Administrator at:

-• If the claim is the result of an accident, please give date, place, and cause of accident, and a completed Accident Detail Form available from the Claims Administrator or the Office of Risk Management, or electronically at https://externalapps.loomisco.com/Form_ccsf.aspx
+https://connect.healthaxis.com/hsbmember.aspx.